Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-05-05-CodeBenchmarks-An-Evaluation-For-React.md

 ## Cons

-Not customisable beyond simple input-output testing
+1 - Unfortunately, it is not customizable beyond simple input-output testing.

-# MultiPL-E
+# 5) MultiPL-E

 Meant to tests code LLMs on multiple programming languages.